 Digital Transformation is here to stay.
-Companies must transform and face the challenges of a new digital era, or be left behind.
+So, B2B digital transformation is a must.
+Companies either need to shift and face the challenges of a new digital era, or be left behind.

 This week Econsultancy released their B2B Digital Transformation: Leading brands share their insights report, which explores the challenges B2B companies face when implementing digital transformation initiatives.

 The study was conducted via interviews with senior executives working for B2B companies and agencies including Arkadin Cloud Communications, Work with Agility, Atos, British Gas, IBM, Fuji Xerox, Ogilvy APAC, OppenheimerFunds, Oracle Marketing Cloud, Salesforce, Slater and Gordon Lawyers and Velocity Partners.
 Data provided by the 2,400 B2B respondents from Econsultancy’s 2017 Digital Trends in B2B survey supplements the report findings.

 Here are the key takeaways and recommendations found throughout the report.

 Digital has redesigned how B2B companies buy and market their services.
 Up to two-thirds of the customer’s journey to point of purchase is conducted online.
 It also occurs before any kind of interaction with sales representatives.
 So, with this information in mind, interviewees highlighted the need to put online first by focusing more on digital mareting channels.